joelfiddes/cv-markdown/index.md

 ## Core competences
 `Tech`
-Hydro-meteorological climate service development and delivery
+* Hydro-meteorological climate service development and delivery

-Data systems, data sharing from technology to politics
+* Data systems, data sharing from technology to politics of data

-Land-surface glacio-hydrological modelling and model development with focus on mountain environments.
+* Land-surface glacio-hydrological modelling and model development with focus on mountain environments.

 Environmental analysis using climate data and other large datasets.